influxdata/influxdb/influx_api_v2.md

 We will probably want to filter this down further based on the shard size.
 For instance, if it's 1-7 days, have the indexes exist on a per hour basis in the shard.
 That way we can answer metadata queries that have time constraints.
 At least approximately.

+## Open Questions

+Here are some questions that we're still debating how to answer with this redesign.

+* Should tags be hierarchical?
+** If so, it'll change how data gets written and queried pretty significantly